00krishna-tools/nyuki/README.md

                    for aerial drones.
 While working on a collaboration between [DataKind](https://www.datakind.org/) and [WeRobotics](https://werobotics.org/)
-                   using drone imagery for flood damage assessment, we found it really hard to do simple manipulations to large geotiff image files.
+                   using drone imagery for flood damage assessment, we found it really hard to do simple manipulations to large geotiff image and vector files.
 Something as simple as resizing an image took 15-20 lines complicated code.
 Hence we designed Nyuki to help turn these cumbersome tasks into one-line commands.
 We started with a few common